InfinityAlgo-Academy/LightHouse/readme.md

 * **[Web Page Test](https://www.webpagetest.org)** — An [open source](https://github.com/WPO-Foundation/webpagetest) tool for measuring and analyzing the performance of web pages on real devices.
 Users can choose to produce a Lighthouse report alongside the analysis of WebPageTest results.

+## Plugins

+* **[lighthouse-plugin-field-performance](https://github.com/treosh/lighthouse-plugin-field-performance)** - a plugin that adds real-user performance metrics for the URL using the data from [Chrome UX Report](https://developers.google.com/web/tools/chrome-user-experience-report/).

 ## Related Projects
 Other awesome open source projects that use Lighthouse.